Jwakers/articuria/README.md

 - [ ] Provide open ai with table topic audio for a better review
 - [ ] Generate transcript with open ai removing assembly ai from the project

+- [ ] Table topic report is quite generous, event for a totally shit video.
+Perhaps have it review duration in conjunction with what a normal table topic should be
+  - [ ] Feedback should only be given on topics longer than one minute?

 ## 2. New Features

 - Add Stripe